 Nothing can progress before the server serves the first byte of content, so any improvement in TTFB is likely to improve every other metric in Core Web Vitals.

-By the way, a strong and high-quality hosting server has a significant impact on the first byte time specifically and on the LCP score in general.
-I’ve written a detailed post about what TTFB is and how to improve it on sites.
-Check it out…
+A strong and high-quality hosting server has a significant impact on the first byte time specifically and on the LCP score in general.
+I have written a detailed post about what TTFB is and how to improve it.
+Check it out.

 Summary